When Cultures Meet: Multicultural Text-to-Image Generation: Introduction

-To address this gap, our work aims to enhance diversity in text-to-image generation models and datasets.
-We examine two critical dimensions: (1) the demographic attributes of the depicted person, and (2) the multicultural interactions between the person and the landmark (e.g., Golden Gate Bridge).
-To this end, we investigate four demographic aspects—age, gender, nationality, and language, while incorporating cross-cultural landmarks (\Cref{fig:main_idea}).
-By systematically exploring these aspects, we seek to evaluate and improve how state-of-the-art text-to-image models portray diverse populations and their interaction.
-Our paper aims to answer three main research questions. \begin{description} \item [RQ1:] {\bf How accurately do state-of-the-art text-to-image models depict people from one culture within the context of a landmark associated with a different culture?} \item [RQ2:] {\bf How does the performance of text-to-image generation vary across different demographic groups?} \item [RQ3:] {\bf What strategies can enhance the performance of multicultural text-to-image generation?} \end{description}
+Our work is guided by the following research questions: \begin{description} \item [RQ1:] How accurately do state-of-the-art text-to-image models depict people from one culture within the context of a landmark associated with a different culture? \item [RQ2:] How does text-to-image generation performance vary across demographic groups and languages? \item [RQ3:] What modeling strategies help improve multicultural text-to-image generation? \end{description}

-The paper makes the following contributions.
-First, {\bf we compile and share the first dataset of 9,000 images depicting multicultural interactions, i.e., a person and a landmark from different cultures}, across five countries, three age groups, two genders, 25 historical landmarks, and five languages.
-Second, we propose \texttt{MosAIG} {\bf a novel multi-agent framework to improve multicultural text-to-image generation performance} across demographics and languages.
-Finally, we show that {\bf our multi-agent interactions outperform simple models across multiple evaluation metrics}, and provide actionable steps for future work.
+Contributions. \textbf{First, we release the first dataset of 9,000 images designed to study multicultural interactions}, depicting people and landmarks from different cultures across five countries, three age groups, two genders, 25 historical landmarks, and five languages. \textbf{Second, we explore \texttt{MosAIG}, a multi-agent prompting framework that decomposes cultural and demographic aspects} during caption construction as an effective strategy for addressing the task. \textbf{Finally, we analyze multicultural text-to-image generation through automated and human evaluation, revealing demographic and linguistic disparities.}